A Data-Driven McMillan Degree Lower Bound: Random Hankel Matrix 2-Norm Bound

-Our proof of \cref{thm:main} is divided into two parts.
-The first component is a bound the 2-norm of a general Hankel matrix by the sup-norm of the discrete Fourier transform of its generating data in \cref{lem:embedding}.
-The second component takes this bound and generates a probabilistic upper bound assuming a particular distribution of the entires.
-Each of the four cases in \cref{thm:main} is given by a separate lemma in \cref{sec:bound:lemma}.
+We are able to state this result for any rectangular Hankel matrix $\ma G_{m,n}$ as the first component of the proof---a circulant embedding to obtain a bound in terms of the DFT of $\ve g_N$---yields the same bound for any Hankel matrix the same generating data of length $N = m+n-1$.
+The second component then takes this bound and generates a probabilistic upper bound assuming a particular distribution for $\ve g_N$.